mitchdavenport88/hop_shop/README.md

 * I followed these two articles by [Django Central](https://djangocentral.com/) and this video by [Codemy.com](https://www.youtube.com/watch?v=hZrlh4qU4eQ) when setting up my blog and comments section.
 I made changes where I saw fit to suit my requirements and also added to the code:
     * [Blog.](https://djangocentral.com/building-a-blog-application-with-django/)
     * [Blog comments.](https://djangocentral.com/creating-comments-system-with-django/)
-* I found out about the linebreaksbr functionality used in the blog posts [here.](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#linebreaksbr)
+* I found out about the `linebreaksbr` functionality used in the blog posts [here.](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#linebreaksbr)
 * I resolved an issue causing a 500 internal server error being made by the function in my products model that resizes images if required by reading this [Stack Overflow post.](https://stackoverflow.com/questions/18215989/resize-thumbnails-django-heroku-backend-doesnt-support-absolute-paths)
-* I made the wishlist view by following a walkthrough by [Very Academy.](https://www.youtube.com/watch?v=OgA0TTKAtqQ&t=2403s) I made changes where I saw fit to suit my requirements and also added to the code.
+* I made the wishlist view after following a walkthrough by [Very Academy.](https://www.youtube.com/watch?v=OgA0TTKAtqQ&t=2403s) I made changes where I saw fit to suit my requirements and also added to the code.
 * I used the following documentation throughout:
     * [Django docs.](https://docs.djangoproject.com/en/3.2/)
     * [Allauth docs.](https://django-allauth.readthedocs.io/en/latest/index.html)